Moinkhan8439/MCA/README.md

-# this file contain all the work done MCA-III sem
+# this file contain all the progamming  done in MCA